amd/libflame/test/main/ReadMe.txt

 6. Tests with invalid input parameters using --einfo option:

-Â Â  Tests to check proper functioning of APIs while sending invalid value for any of the input parameters Â Â  can be done using --einfo option.
+   Tests to check proper functioning of APIs while sending invalid value for any of the input parameters can be done using --einfo option.
 This option is available only through command-line execution.

-Â Â  Example:
+   Example:
-Â Â Â  ./test_lapack.x GGEVX d P N N E -10 10 10 10 10 -1 100 --einfo=-5
+    ./test_lapack.x GGEVX d P N N E -10 10 10 10 10 -1 100 --einfo=-5

-Â Â  In the above example, the value of the M has been given -10 which is an invalid value.
+   In the above example, the value of the M has been given -10 which is an invalid value.
-Â Â  The --einfo parameter states the expected value of 'info' coming out of GGEVX API given the invalid input.
+   The --einfo parameter states the expected value of 'info' coming out of GGEVX API given the invalid input.
-Â Â  The test-suite checks the actual value of 'info' against this expected value and reurns PASS if they match Â Â  and FAIL if they don't.
+   The test-suite checks the actual value of 'info' against this expected value and reurns PASS if they match and FAIL if they don't.

-Â Â  All parameter related testing commands are compiled in test/main/scripts run_negative_test_cases.py which Â Â  can be used for this purpose.
+   All parameter related testing commands are compiled in test/main/scripts run_negative_test_cases.py which can be used for this purpose.

 7. Tests with special inputs using --imatrix option for extreme values test: